Ceelog/phpdoc-en/src/language/constants.md

 Like
 <a href="/language/variables/predefined.html" class="link">superglobals</a>,
 the scope of a constant is global.
-You can access constants anywhere in your script without regard to scope.
+Constants can be accessed from anywhere in a script without regard to scope.
 For more information on scope, read the manual section on
 <a href="/language/variables/scope.html" class="link">variable scope</a>.

+> **Note**: <span class="simpara"> As of PHP 7.4.0, class constant may
+> declare a visibility of protected or private, making them only
+> available in the hierarchical scope of the class in which it is is
+> defined. </span>